bjornmeansbear/lectureScripts/ASustainableDesigner.md

 (Do I need to define sustainability???
 Show the "nested circles"?)

 I like to say that I am a "Sustainabilitist" — that is, those interested in creating sustainability, in working ever towards the more sustainable!
-And I intend designing and how design might change in terms of forms, outputs, aesthetics when viewed through "Sustainabilitism" …

 We sustainabilitists shall take over where the environmentalists left off, moving from the realm of the environment into all realms.
-The following

 We sustainabilitists must allow our designs, strategies and methodologies to evolve and adapt to new ideas — accept and deal with a constant state of flux.

-What comes to mind when you hear the phrase “sustainable design?”
-Brown paper?
-Soy Ink?
-Bamboo?
-Reuse?
-Is there a particular aesthetic?
-Is there a particular kind of client?
-Is there a particular product?
-Is there a particular visual trope or look or feel?
-How about a particular message?
-A particular manufacturing process?

 ## The Sustainabilitist Principles

-I'll start today's visual journey with a work, _The Sustainabilitist Principles_.
-This sculptural poster was the culmination of my time in graduate school.
-It visualized two important concepts —
+I'll start today's visual journey with this: _The Sustainabilitist Principles_.
+It visualizes two important concepts —

 1. Sustainable Design does not exist.
 2. Everything is Connected.

-This work was my ultimate response to a question, a question meant to inspire my body of work over my thesis year: “What does sustainable graphic design look like?"

-_The Sustainabilitist Principles_ was the amalgmation of my different ideas at the time.
-In this piece were all kinds of things coming together (everything is connected?) … This was pretty much the last thing I made in graduate school; and thus the end of all the work I had done previously; and was the starting point for all the works I've created since.
+_The Sustainabilitist Principles_ was the amalgmation of my different ideas at the time (everything is connected?) … This was the last big piece I made in graduate school.

-I had been reading and thinking and researching and making, I had piles of visual experiments, zines, posters, etc. littering my studio space and flat files, but this, this came together at the end as a I said as this encapsualtion

 The sustainabilitist principles was a modular manifesto.
 It collected my set of "ideals" for how one needed to approach designing, the ways of thinking to create more sustainably.
 And the goal was to create something that would bring all these ideas to visual fruition.

-First, a detour
+It was a real attempt at embodying ideas into a new form!
+Embodying the sustainable ideals from its own writing, in itself!?

+This work was my ultimate response to a question, a question meant to inspire my body of work over my thesis year: “What does sustainable graphic design look like?"

+And so, our first detour...

 ## Sustainable Design does not exist